What is Virtual Reality? (VR) We could tell you what it’s like but until you experience it … you can’t understand. Virtual Reality (VR), which

-You may have a struggle that you must continue to manage throughout your life.
+We don’t want to get your hopes down but you may have to continue to manage depression throughout your life, but know you’re not alone.
 You will experience, as many others do, some days will be better than others.

 The important thing is there is still hope, and there will be better days and you can find enjoyment, laughter and fun.